What's New?

 Here on Earth: Regional Guides to Earth Science

-The goal of this part of the [email protected] project is to explain the Earth science of every region of the United States and provide necessary background information.
+The goal of this part of the Earth@Home project is to explain the Earth science of every region of the United States and provide necessary background information.
 Each region is divided into physiographic provinces: regions that are naturally defined by their modern topography and geologic history.
-The map below shows the major physiographic regions of the contiguous United States that we are recognizing in [email protected]
+The map below shows the major physiographic regions of the contiguous United States that we are recognizing in Earth@Home.

-Regions of Here on Earth that are now finished include:
+All regions of Here on Earth are now online!!

 Digital Encyclopedia of Earth Science